-EFSA’s scientific advice to risk managers addresses these closely interlinked fields based on a wide range of cooperation with national and international organisations and the latest scientific knowledge.
+The concept of animal health covers animal diseases, as well as the interplay between animal welfare, human health, environment protection and food safety.
+EFSA’s scientific advice to risk managers addresses these closely interlinked fields and is based on extensive cooperation with national and international organisations and the latest scientific knowledge.